what seabirds have been seen at the petrel station?

 LESSER ALBATROSS GROUP

-In New Zealand we call this group Mollymawks.
+In New Zealand this group is also sometimes called Mollymawks.

 Occasionally seen in Oct to Dec.